netdata/netdata/packaging/installer/methods/macos.md

 Use the `edit-config` script and the files in this directory to configure Netdata.
 For reference, you can find stock configuration files at `/opt/homebrew/Cellar/netdata/{NETDATA_VERSION}/lib/netdata/conf.d/`.

-Skip on ahead to the [What's next?](#whats-next) section to find links to helpful post-installation guides.

 ## Install Netdata from source

 We don't recommend installing Netdata from source on macOS, as it can be difficult to configure and install dependencies manually.